Olsro/ipodclickwheelgamespreservationproject/README.md

 2/54 clickwheel games preserved for the moment and playable right now on your own pod !

 ## Introduction and context
-The virtual machine is based on a community-trusted very lite version of Windows 10 LTSC 2019, so it can boot as fast as possible and reasonably fast even without hardware virtualization enabled (ARM64 macs has to emulate x64 code).
+The virtual machine is based on a community-trusted very lite version of Windows 10 LTSC 2019, so it can boot as fast as possible and be generally reasonably fast even without hardware virtualization enabled (ARM64 macs has to emulate x64 code).
 That version of Windows 10 is still modern enough about SSL and other components to use the required iTunes version and to connect to Apple servers without unreliable workarounds so I can auth the games on it.

 This virtual machine is a fully offline distribution center setup that you can setup at home on your own PC to distribute authed games yourself on your iPod !
 This Virtual Machine can also be useful towards any security+archeologist researcher who want to understand how the DRM worked.